pravega/flink-connectors/documentation/src/docs/streaming.md

 It is possible to use event time semantics with either pravega watermark (after 0.6) or normal watermark.

 To use Pravega watermark, an interface called `AssignerWithTimeWindows` should be implemented in the application via an application-specific timestamp assigner and a watermark generator with `TimeWindow`.
 Different applications can choose to be more or less conservative with the given `TimeWindow`.
 `LowerBoundAssigner` is provided as a default implementation of the most conservative watermark. `LowerBoundAssigner` periodically emits the watermark which equals the lower bound of TimeWindow.
-You   can set the period of emission like below.
+You can set the period of watermark emission like below.

 ```java
 StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();
 env.getConfig().setAutoWatermarkInterval(AUTO_WATERMARK_INTERVAL_MS);
 ```